19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Hazards/Shadowcurse.md

 ## Lore

 *The origins of the Shadowcurse are a mystery, it is believed to have begun before **The Dawn**, cursing the lands of Mithrinia since before recorded history.
 Anywhere in total darkness starts to be consumed by the Shadowcurse.
-Moonlight and starlight keep the overworld from the curse, but in the underworld the Shadowcurse has taken hold.*
+Moonlight and starlight keep the overworld from the curse, but in the underworld the Shadowcurse has taken hold.
+Inky darkness, unnatural silence, and strange smells pervade areas afflicted with the Shadowcurse.*

 *Strange and usually dangerous creatures called [Monstrosities](../../Resources%20for%20GMs/Creatures/Creature%20Types/Monstrosity.md) seep in to inhabit the Shadowcursed underworld.
 [Undead](../../Resources%20for%20GMs/Creatures/Creature%20Types/Undead.md) and [Demons](../../Resources%20for%20GMs/Creatures/Creature%20Types/Demon.md) often move in to rule over an area afflicted by the Shadowcurse.
 Light sources are paramount to [Humanoid](../../Resources%20for%20GMs/Creatures/Creature%20Types/Humanoid.md) survival in the Shadowcurse.*